Mathematical Olympiad Program: Team Selection Test Selection Test (TSTST)

+Since 2011 (excluding 2020 and 2021), the TSTST has taken place during the latter days of MOP.
+Due to the COVID-19 pandemic, the three days of TSTST 2020 were administered remotely after MOP during the 2020-2021 school year on November 12th, December 10th, and January 21st, respectively.

+For similar reasons, the US IMO Team Selection Test Cycle for IMO 2022 closely resembled the US IMO Team Selection Test Cycle for IMO 2021.
+The three days of TSTST 2021 were administered remotely during the 2021-2022 school year on November 4th, December 9th, and January 13th, respectively.

 Year-round MOP

 For years, the idea of extending the training program for the U.S. IMO team was discussed.
 During the 2004–2005 school year, U.S. IMO team coach Zuming Feng directed the Winter Olympiad Training Program, utilizing the Art of Problem Solving (AoPS) site for discussion purposes.
 The program was short-lived, lasting only that year.
 MOP participants are now able to participate for free in Art of Problem Solving's WOOT program for year-round olympiad training.